Tax Residency · Personal Tax · Q1 2025

 Cyprus Non-Dom Tax Regime & Tax Residency

 The Cyprus non-dom regime exempts qualifying tax residents from SDC on dividends and interest.
-Combined with the 60-day residency rule, it creates one of Europe's most attractive personal tax environments.
+Combined with the 60-day residency rule, it creates a personal tax position few EU jurisdictions can match.

 60 days Residency threshold